 Compositional interests are diverse and varied; much recent work has focused on examining different ways in which abstract musical material can be structured, using processes that are artificially devised, historically informed, or derived from natural phenomenon.

-As an active member of the musical community in Oxford, Nigel is co-founder and artistic director of OxLOrk (the Oxford University Laptop Orchestra), and founder and curator of the Composers' Forum seminars, held at Magdalen College.
+Nigel is co-founder and former artistic director of OxLOrk (the Oxford University Laptop Orchestra), and founder and curator of the Composers' Forum seminars, held at Magdalen College.